RaphaelKunis/onboarding/Tutorial.md

 - [x] all done
 - Additional
 	- install _Windows Terminal_ https://www.microsoft.com/de-de/p/windows-terminal/9n0dx20hk701?rtc=1#activetab=pivot:overviewtab
+***

 # Steps
 ## Step 1)
 - new folder spring-boot-hello in git repository
 - https://start.spring.io/
 - [x] example is running
+- hints for curl
+  - do not use curl in PowerShell as it works differently and the example from https://start.spring.io/ do not work
+***

 # Step 2)
 - `docker pull mysql`
 - `docker run --name mysql_docker -e MYSQL_ROOT_PASSWORD=<PWD> -p 3306:3306 -d mysql`